 But while athletic programs achieve success with a team focus approach, schools and teachers often struggle to duplicate this level of engagement and excitement in the classroom.

-Tim’s Keynote offers an exemplary introduction.
-Our training puts teachers and staff in charge of building healthier kids and stronger teams squashing the conditions that allow bullies and bullying to flourish.
+Tim’s education keynote offers an exemplary introduction.
+Our training puts teachers and staff in charge of building healthier kids, better teams, and will exponentially increase a child’s sense of self, confidence and communication tool box.

 The AMBITION of 3C’s IS EARLY INTERVENTION